dhk3136/summarization-bert-vs-baseline/README.md

 # BERT vs Vanilla Summarization: A Semantics-First Approach

 ## Overview
 The timing of this text summarization project coincides with a special era in Natural Language Processing (NLP), during sudden and enormous gains in model performance, and in particular, within Transfer Learning methods utilizing recently released pretrained models (e.g., BERT, XLNet, GPT-2).
-A couple of years ago, practitioners in Computer Vision experienced the beginning of a similar leap in model performance while NLP progress remained stagnant in comparison.
-But much has changed: As Sebastian Ruder writes:
+As NLP researcher Sebastian Ruder notes:

 ### "NLP's ImageNet moment has arrived."

+That is, just a couple of years ago, practitioners in Computer Vision experienced the beginning of a similar leap in model performance while NLP progress remained stagnant in comparison.
+But much has changed.

 ## Purpose
 This project has a two-fold aim: